 - Remove the old string by unscrewing the tuning peg completely.
 Once completely loose, you can remove the other end of the string from the tailpiece or fine tuner.

-- Lubricate the tuning peg with peg paste.
+- Lubricate the tuning peg with peg paste from Pirastro or Hill.
 This will ensure the optimal suppleness.
 There is nothing as annoying as a tuning peg that, after a while, starts cracking, is stuck or the opposite, coming loose because the friction disappears.

 - Use a sharp pencil to lubricate the groove of the string on the bridge and nut.
 This way, the string glides smoothly over the nut and you eliminate the risk of a broken or a warped bridge.